brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     end

 ## Control

 ### For loops

-We present the common pattern of iteration in a simplified syntax.
-To `map` over a list, running some block of code to produce a new value for each existing value, we can write:
+Pyret provides syntactic support for common patterns of iteration.
+For example, to `map` over a list, running some block of code to produce a new value for each existing value, we can write:

     x = for map(elem from [1,2,3,4]):
       elem + 2